jsiek/B522-PL-Foundations/lecture-notes-Subtyping.lagda.md

 ### Exercise `variants` (recommended)

-Add variants to the language of this Chapter.
+Add variants to the language of this Chapter and update the proofs of progress and preservation.
 The variant type is a generalization of a sum type, similar to the way the record type is a generalization of product.
+The following summarizes the treatement of variants in TAPL.
 A variant type is traditionally written:

     〈l₁:A₁, ..., lᵤ:Aᵤ〉